opencybersecurityalliance/kestrel-analytics/analytics/Graph Learning-based Lateral Movement Detection/Readme.md

 ## Arguments

-This Kestrel analytics should be applied on a variable which includes STIX Cyber-Observable objects and two tables which are obtained after applying the OBSERVED transformer on two variables which include the "user-account" and "network-traffic" objects.
+This Kestrel analytics should be applied on a variable which includes STIX Cyber-Observable objects and two tables which are obtained after applying the ADDOBSID transformer on two variables which include the "user-account" and "network-traffic" objects.
 The first table includes identifiers of the users who have initiated the requests while the second table shows which host have been involved in each authentication request and the status of the authentication request.
 Initially, the property "status" of a "network-traffic" object is assigned to "unknown" or "benign".

 ## Parameters